 Identifying and Taking Advantage of Opportunities for Improvement: All workers are potential sources of ideas for good change in Lean since improvement is a bottom-up process that involves all employees.
-People may submit opportunities from wherever they happen to be at any time of day using cloud-based Lean software, available 24/7.
-Furthermore, staff may scan the database to determine whether the change has previously been submitted, avoiding duplication of effort.

 Productivity and efficiency are being improved: It is easier for workers to be productive and efficient if they focus on creating value rather than being distracted by ambiguous assignments.

 Structure: By offering a system for improvement initiatives, Lean assists businesses in managing more improvement projects and completing them more efficiently.
 Lean provides a common language that makes it simpler for cross-functional teams to communicate and collaborate to optimize operations.
 Many Lean techniques, such as PDSA and Kanban boards, are often used to plan and visualize improvement efforts.
 All Lean efforts are supported by Lean software.